InfiniteC0re/Chip8-Emulator/README.md

 CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made to allow video games to be more easily programmed for these computers.
 The simplicity of CHIP-8, and its long history and popularity, has ensured that CHIP-8 emulators and programs are still being made to this day.

 ## Building
-I haven't tested the emulator on any platforms but Windows so I can't gurantee the rendering part it will work on Linux or Mac
+I haven't tested the emulator on any platforms but Windows so I can't gurantee the rendering part will work on Linux or Mac

 To build the emulator on Windows simply compile it in Visual Studio and make sure you have `opengl32.lib` on your system